Moonsong-Labs/moonwall/docs/guide/test/quick-start.md

 ## Getting your Config File Sorted

-Your `moonwall.config.json` file that lives at the root directory of your project is the key to setting up a sublime testing experience.
+Your `moonwall.config.json` file that lives in the root directory of your project is the key to setting up a sublime testing experience.
 Go ahead and open it up and let's get started setting it up.
-In this quick start, we'll set up our Moonwall config file for testing on a local moonbeam node using the dev foundation.
+In this quick start, we'll set up our Moonwall config file for testing on a local moonbeam node using the [dev foundation](/guide/intro/foundations.html#dev){target=blank}.

 ### Environment